-When asked about the force’s power to randomly drug test drivers, she replied “It would be quite wrong to suggest that right now, the potentially impaired are testing the potentially impaired”.
+When asked about the force’s current power to randomly drug-test drivers, she replied “It would be wrong to suggest that right now, the potentially impaired are testing the potentially impaired”.

 She later denied she had her fingers crossed when she made that statement.

-Or that it jarred with the launch of a new anti-corruption unit specifically set up to tackle “high level fears” that some gardaí are taking drugs.
+Or that it conflicted with the launch of a new anti-corruption unit specifically set up to tackle “high level fears” that some gardaí are taking drugs.

-Afterwards she conceded that, under the circumstances, ‘senior’ might have been a more appropriate word to use than ‘high’.
+Although she later conceded that, under the circumstances, ‘senior’ would have been a more appropriate word to use than ‘high’.